ddmills/sleepy-crawler/readme.md

 Lifespan: 80-100 years

+DEX+1
+STR+1
+CON+1
+WIS+1

-Humans are a relatively young race that lead short lives.
+Humans are average at everything.
+They are relatively young race that lead short and varying lives.
+They display the widest range of possibilities within the realm, from the outcasts of society, to noble kings and queens, some are evil, and some are good.

 ### Goblins